redhat-developer/intellij-kubernetes/README.md

 #### Push (Save) to Cluster

 User can push the local changes made to the cluster in order to update an existing resource or create a new resource.
-The cluster that the editor is saved to is set in the current context (cluster, namespace and user) that's defined in your kube config.
-There is a `Push` button available in the editor view to make the action more discoverable.
+The editor is saving the changes to the current context (cluster, namespace and user) that's defined in the kubeconfig There is a `Push` button available in the editor view to make the action more discoverable.

 ![editor toolbar](images/editor-toolbar-push.png)